EddieTheEd/Obsidian-Vault/002_Zettelkasten/Electron Configuration.md

 ![[Pasted image 20220412202739.png]]

 **Recall:** Aufbau's principle!!!!
-There is not a linear direction to
+There is not a linear direction to c

 Good Resources to Review:
 * **any** worksheets given by Ms Pilling